Money laundering supervision for money service businesses

 You must register your business if it:

-- transmits money, or any representation of money (just collecting and delivering money as a cash courier isn’t transmitting money)
+- transmits money, or any representation of money, including if your business has an exemption certificate from the FCA to be a small e-money issuer - just collecting and delivering money as a cash courier isn’t transmitting money

 - cashes cheques that are payable to your customers